-'aRAB_t' is the actual Regulated Asset Base in year 't' (expressed in RM)
+'aRABt' is the actual Regulated Asset Base in year 't' (expressed in RM)

-'aCPEX' is Actual Capex in year 't' (expressed in RM)
+' $aCPEX_t$ ' is Actual Capex in year 't' (expressed in RM)

-'aDISP_t' is the Actual Disposals by Regasification Licensee 'e' in year 't' (expressed in RM)
+' $aDISP_t$ ' is the Actual Disposals by Transportation Licensee in year 't' (expressed in RM)

-$'aCONT't$ is the Actual Contributions received or incurred by the Regasification Licensee in year 't' (expressed in RM)
+' $aCONT_t$ ' is the Actual Contributions received or incurred by the Transportation Licensee in year 't' (expressed in RM)

-'aDEPN' is the Actual Depreciation (of the Regulated Asset Base) in year 'f (expressed in RM)
+' $aDEPN_t$ ' is the Actual Depreciation (of the Regulated Asset Base) in year 't (expressed in RM)

 - 15.6.
 The Actual Capex will be set at the actual level of capex in each year, except to the extent that any capex is disallowed in accordance with the ex-post prudency review provisions of these Guidelines.
 Actual Capex will include actual Unpredictable Capex. - 15.7.
-The Actual Disposals will be set at an amount that is equivalent to the book value of disposed assets and reasonably considering the fair value from the sale or transfer of assets by the Regasification Licensee to other parties. - 15.8.
+Actual Disposals will be set at an amount that is equivalent to the book value of disposed assets and reasonably considering the fair value from the sale or transfer of assets by the Transportation Licensee to other parties. - 15.8.
 Actual Contributions will be the value of any customer contributions, plus the value of any grants, subsidies, or other contributions from third parties that are of a capital or non-current nature, towards Actual Capex. - 15.9.
 Actual Depreciation will be recalculated according to the same methodology as Allowed Depreciation, but using Actual Capex, Actual Disposals, and Actual Contributions as inputs to the calculation.